Theskrtnerd/expo-todo-app/README.md

 A lightweight, mobile-friendly task/note manager built with React Native and Expo.
 This app keeps things simple — add, complete, and delete notes with clean visuals and smooth feedback.

+Inspired by Apple Notes, this application has some clean and modern UI, which is easy for users to understand and interact with.

 ---

 ## 🚀 Getting Started